We’re seeking new trustees

 You can find out more about the role and responsibilities of a trustee, expectations of the role and the support we provide in our Trustees Recruitment Pack.

-To nominate yourself for consideration as a trustee, we ask you to write a short letter to Alan Bruzon explaining why you wish to be considered as a trustee, and to attach a brief CV, by the end of Friday 15th February 2019.
+To nominate yourself for consideration as a trustee, we ask you to write a short letter to Alan Bruzon explaining why you wish to be considered as a trustee, and to attach a brief CV.
 We will let you know within a week of that date if you have been shortlisted, and will invite shortlisted applicants in for a discussion with existing trustees.
-We anticipate that these discussions will take place between 25th February and 8th March 2019, with successful candidates confirmed by the middle of March 2019.